Robust Domain Adaptive Object Detection with Unified Multi-Granularity Alignment: Experiments

 \subsection{Ablation Study}

 To further analyze our approach, we conduct ablation experiments on different components.
 The results are reported under the weather adaptation.

 \textbf{Effectiveness of different components.} In order to further validate the effectiveness of different components including omni-scale gated fusion (OSGF), multi-granularity discriminators (MGD) and adaptive exponential moving average (AEMA) in MGA, we demonstrate the results by gradually adding them to the baseline, which is FCOS with VGG16.
 Table~\ref{tab:all_modules} shows the results.
-As shown in Table~\ref{tab:all_modules}, with our OSGF, the performance of the baseline is improved from 22.0\% to 24.7\% with a gain of 2.7\%, showing the effectiveness of OSGF in discriminative representation learning.
-When employing the proposed MGD for adaption, we achieve significant improvement by boosting the result from 24.7\% to 45.3\% with a 20.6\%, which clearly evidences the effectiveness of our method.
-Further, when adopting AEMA for better pseudo labels, the final result is improved from 45.3\% to 47.9\%.
+From Tab~\ref{tab:all_modules}, we can see that, OSGF improves the mAP of the baseline from 22.0\% to 24.7\% with a gain of 2.7\% (\ding{202} v.s. \ding{203}).
+In addition, the performance of AP$^S$, AP$^M$, and AP$^L$ in detecting small, medium, and large objects are improved from 2.1\% to 3.2\%, 24.6\% to 29.9\%, and 54.3\% to 54.8\%, respectively.
+This shows that, even without other components, OSGF can enhance the detection in the target domain.
+Further, when removing OSGF from MGA (\ding{206} v.s. \ding{208}), the overall mAP score is decreased from 47.9\% to 45.6\%.
+Besides, the detection performance for small, medium, and large objects are also degenerated, which shows the importance of OSGF in our MGA.
+With MGD for distribution alignment across different granularities, the mAP score is further significantly increased from 24.7\% to 45.3\% with an obvious gain of 20.6\% (\ding{203} v.s. \ding{204}), which is the major improvement for the proposed method.
+Besides mAP, the scores of AP$^S$, AP$^M$, and AP$^L$ are also largely improved with MGD.
+Moreover, when adopting AEMA (\ding{204} v.s. \ding{208}), the final detection performance is improved from 45.3\% to 47.9\%, which evidences the improvement obtained with better pseudo labels by AEMA.
+In addition, we show the results of our method using MGD and EMA, without (see \ding{205}) and with (see \ding{207}) OSGF.
+By comparing EMA and AEMA (\ding{205} v.s. \ding{206} without OSGF and \ding{207} v.s. \ding{208} with OSGF), the mAP scores are improved from 44.4\% to 45.6\% and from 46.5\% to 47.9\%, respectively, which again confirms the effectiveness and advantage of the proposed AEMA in improving detection.

+Besides the above quantitative analysis, we further clarify the improvements from each component by showing qualitative detection results, as in Fig.~\ref{fig:rev-fig2}.
+From Fig.~\ref{fig:rev-fig2} (c) and (f), we can see that OSGF is able to help MGA detect the objects with small scales.
+From Fig.~\ref{fig:rev-fig2} (d) and (f), we observe that, MGD leads to significant improvement of our MGA in detecting object from the target domain.
+From Fig.~\ref{fig:rev-fig2} (e) and (f), the detection quality is further enhanced owing to better pseudo labels by AEMA.
+All these analysis show the improvements from different components of MGA.

 \textbf{Comparison of category-level discriminators.} As displayed in the Table \ref{tab:aba_dis_cls}, we compare our category-level discriminator $D^\text{cat}$ and other related class-level discriminators, including $D^\text{cen}$~\cite{DBLP:conf/aaai/Li_2022}, $D^\text{grp}$~\cite{DBLP:conf/cvpr/HuKSC20} and $D^\text{cls}$~\cite{DBLP:conf/eccv/WangSZD020} using FCOS with VGG16.
 The ``baseline'' indicates that the detector is learned under all strategies but the class-level discriminator is removed from MGA module. $D^\text{cen}$ focuses on reducing the differences on the center-aware distributions of source and target domains, which is composed of features of the central positions of objects. $D^\text{grp}$ aligns the feature distributions by building a sole domain discriminator for each category. $D^\text{cls}$ simultaneously takes domain and class information and expands the binary domain labels by inserting the binary class labels.